LaMarcus Aldridge leads Spurs past Lakers

 DeMar DeRozan, who managed just six points in San Antonio’s win over the Los Angeles Clippers on Tuesday, had 19 points and eight assists, Dejounte Murray contributed 18 points and eight boards and Rudy Gay had 15 points for the Spurs, who snapped the Lakers’ four-game winning streak.
 Patty Mills finished with 10 points.

 LeBron James had 27 points, 12 assists and six rebounds, while Anthony Davis collected 23 points, 10 rebounds and three blocks for the Lakers.
-Kyle Kuzma chipped in 13 points and 10 boards, while Montrezl Harrell and Talen Horton-Tucker each scored 10.
+Kyle Kuzma chipped in 13 points and 10 boards and Montrezl Harrell and Talen Horton-Tucker each scored 10.

-It was the third meeting in the past nine days between the two clubs.
-The Lakers have captured two of three.
+It was the third meeting in the past nine days and the final one of the season between the two clubs.
+The Lakers captured two of three.

 San Antonio held a 91-89 edge after three quarters before seizing control in the fourth.
 A bucket inside by Gay and a layup by Murray put the Spurs up 114-100 with 3:38 left.
 Los Angeles got no closer than 10.